chericito/mobohubb-docs/docs/QUICK START/mobohubb-kiosk-app/log-in-kiosk-app.md

 ---
 title: Log in Kiosk
 excerpt: >-
-  Learn how to log in to the **mobohubb Kiosk** interface designed exclusively for Site Administrators.
+  Learn how to log in to the **mobohubb Kiosk** interface.
 This guide explains how to enter administrator credentials, select an active site, and initiate a session where employees can use their PINs to check in/out and manage break times.
 deprecated: false
 hidden: false
 metadata: